The Bankrate promise

 - HELOCS: A HELOC, or home equity line of credit, works similarly to a home equity loan.
 It uses collateral, but like a personal line of credit, you borrow what you need and only pay interest on that amount.

 - Cash advances: While cash advances have higher rates than simply using your credit card, they can come in handy if you only need a small amount.
 However, consider another alternative first to avoid hefty fees.

 - Buy now, pay later: Buy now, pay later (BNPL) apps and services give you access to flexible, interest-free financing when you make a purchase.
 But while convenient, they can lead to overspending.

 The bottom line

-Personal loans and a personal line of credit serve a similar purpose (allowing you to borrow cash), but they function differently.
-A personal loan provides you with a single lump sum of money with a fixed monthly payment while a line of credit provides ongoing access to funds.
-T decide which type of borrowing is right for you, carefully consider how you plan to use the money and your financial habits when it comes to responsibly managing and repaying debt.
+Personal loans and personal lines of credit serve a similar purpose but function differently.
+A personal loan provides a single lump sum with fixed monthly payments.
+Aline of credit provides ongoing access to funds but variable rates.